eth-cscs/eth-cscs.github.io/scientific_computing/supported_applications/theano/README.md

 # Theano

+Theano is a Python library for the definition, optization and evaluation of mathematical expressions involving multi-dimensional arrays efficiently.

 This document gives a quick introduction how to get a first test program running.
-In the following instructions we use Theano 0.8.2 but other versions might be available on the system.
+In the following instructions we use Theano 0.8.2 but other versions might be available on Piz Daint.
 Use `module avail` to get an overview.
-This documentation has been tested on Piz Daint only.

-# Loading the Module
+# Setup

 To use Theano on Piz Daint you have to load the corresponding module: